 ‘I’m exhausted by him.’
-Why Trump resistance 2.0 is fizzling.
+Why Trump resistance is fizzling.

 The January 2017 Women’s March was “a once-in-a-lifetime moment,” she says.
 “Anything that we tried to do coming on the heels of that would just fall short, and what is the purpose of that?
 If it’s to show strength in numbers, I don’t think we’re going to get the same numbers.”

 A presidential loss always packs a punch.
-But the second election of Mr. Trump, and his triumph over Vice President Kamala Harris, is rippling outwards in a more profound and debilitating way among women who championed resistance to his first presidency.
+But the second election of Mr. Trump, and his triumph over Vice President Kamala Harris, is rippling outward in a more profound and debilitating way among women who championed resistance to his first presidency.
 What had seemed like an aberration – a one-term president who twice lost the popular vote – now feels like a grim reality, one that no flurry of online or real-life protests can shake loose.

 “There is definitely a camp of people that say, ‘I need to withdraw right now.
 Like, I can’t listen to the news.
 I can’t talk about this guy anymore.
 I am exhausted by him,’” says Ms. Whittaker, an events organizer in Winchester, Massachusetts.